 To learn more visit Utah.Gov.

 Utah.gov is the entry point to over 1,000 online services and benefits over 2.7 million residents in the State of Utah.
 Utah.gov provides citizens and businesses with more convenient options for interacting with government.
 Through Utah.gov, citizens can find public meetings, renew their vehicle registration, buy a hunting and fishing license, register a business, find a transparent state budget, and much more.
 In 2015 alone, Utah.gov received 21 awards making it the nation's most honored state website.
-Utah.gov is managed and operated through a public-private partnership between the state and Utah Interactive, the Salt Lake City-based official digital government partner for the state of Utah.
-Utah Interactive is part of firm NIC's family of companies.
+Utah.gov is managed and operated through a public-private partnership between the state and NIC Utah, the Salt Lake City-based official digital government partner for the state of Utah.
+NIC Utah is part of firm NIC's family of companies.

 Founded in 1992, NIC (NASDAQ: EGOV) is the nation's leading provider of innovative digital government solutions and secure payment processing, which helps make government more accessible to everyone through technology.
 The family of NIC companies provides digital government solutions for more than 4,500 federal, state, and local agencies in the United States.
 Forbes has named NIC as one of the "100 Best Small Companies in America" six times and the company has been included four times on the Barron's 400 Index.
 Additional information is available at eGov.com.